ashleychontos/pySYD/docs/quickstart.rst

 #######

 The intended audience for ``pySYD`` is for non-expert users and therefore, the software was initially developed as a *strictly* command-line, end-to-end tool.
-However, more recent updates
-has made the software more modular and thus enabled compatibility with interactive sessions (e.g., notebooks, IPython, etc.) as well.
+However, the software has become more modular in recent updates and thus enabling compatibility with other interactive sessions such as `Python` notebooks.

-We will demonstrate each of these cases in examples below.
-Please see our :ref:`user guide <usage/index>` for more information.
+We will demonstrate each of these cases in examples on this page but please see our :ref:`user guide <usage/index>` for more information.

 In general, the software operates in the following steps:
  #. :ref:`Loads in parameters and data <stepone>`